abw/badger-database-js/manual/query_builder.md

 Table and column names are both automatically quoted to avoid conflict with reserved words.
-Even if they're not reserved words *now*, there's always the possibility that they could be in the *future* (this happened to me on a project where we updated MySQL and discovered that `rank` had become a reserved word - we had numerous tables with a `rank` column and it took several hours to go through all the various queries we used to quote the column).
+Even if they're not reserved words *now*, there's always the possibility that they could be in the *future*.
+In fact this happened to me on a project where we updated MySQL and discovered that `rank` had become a reserved word - we had numerous tables with a `rank` column and it took several hours to go through all the various queries we used to quote the column.
+Lesson learned.

 When you pass a string to either of these methods (and many others), the string will be split into individual table or columns names.
 These